zagorski32611/solidity-workshop-1/blogs/2016-04-02-string-assembly-demo.md

 contract StringUtilsAsm {

-    // External reads strings directly from calldata (does not access strings a or b using the variables) function equalExt(string a, string b) constant external returns (bool) {
+    // External reads strings directly from calldata (does not access strings a or b using the variables)
+    // In this case, 'a' and 'b' are basically just there to dictate how the input data is structured. function equalExt(string a, string b) constant external returns (bool) {
         assembly {
                 let res := 0